 In the 'samples' folder you can find the RTProfileBuilderSample.cs / cs.config file which can serve as a basis for your own custom profile program.
 It is heavily documented in the files.

 This feature is very powerful to automatically set e.g. lens correction parameters or noise reduction base on image properties.
-It is called just once on first edit of the picture, or manually called through the File Browser's contextual menu over thumbnails..
+It is called just once on first edit of the picture.